-UMC's risk control strategy has been implemented in many ways, such as strengthening physical protection standards, enhancing emergency response abilities, and constructing natural hazard early warning systems, etc., to achieve continuous operation promise.
-The achievements from 2016 to 2018 are as the following:
+UMC's risk control strategy has been implemented in many ways, such as strengthening physical protection standards, enhancing emergency response abilities, constructing natural hazard early warning systems, etc., and develop business continuity plan strategy and crisis response exercise to achieve continuous operation promise.
+The achievements of disaster risk control in 2019 are as the following:

 Back to Top